 We do not plan to hold a public meeting.
 But you may submit a request for a meeting by writing to the address under ADDRESSES explaining why one would be beneficial.
 If we determine that one would aid this rulemaking, we will hold one at a time and place announced by a later notice in the Federal Register.

 Background and Purpose

-This rule would not have a significant economic impact on a substantial number of small entities for the following reasons.
-This rule will be enforced for only a short period, from 7 a.m. to 7 p.m. on June 9 and 10, 2007.
-The regulated area will apply to a segment of the Pasquotank River adjacent to the Elizabeth City waterfront.
-Marine traffic may be allowed to pass through the regulated area with the permission of the Coast Guard Patrol Commander.
-In the case where the Patrol Commander authorizes passage through the regulated area during the event, vessels will be required to proceed at the minimum speed necessary to maintain a safe course that minimizes wake near the race course.
-Before the enforcement period, we would issue maritime advisories so mariners can adjust their plans accordingly.
+This rule will not have a significant economic impact on a substantial number of small entities for the following reasons.
+This rule will be in effect for only a short period, from 7:30 a.m. to 6:30 p.m. on September 23, 24, and 25, 2005.
+Although the regulated area will apply to a 4 mile segment of the Intracoastal Waterway channel south of the Elizabeth City Draw Bridge to Pasquotank River Light “5A” (LLN 31420), traffic may be allowed to pass through the regulated area with the permission of the Coast Guard patrol commander.
+In the case where the patrol commander authorizes passage through the regulated area during the event, vessels shall proceed at the minimum speed necessary to maintain a safe course that minimizes wake near the race course.
+Before the enforcement period, we will issue maritime advisories so mariners can adjust their plans accordingly.

 Assistance for Small Entities

 Under section 213(a) of the Small Business Regulatory Enforcement Fairness Act of 1996 (Pub.
 L. 104-121), we want to assist small entities in understanding this proposed rule so that they can better evaluate its effects on them and participate in the rulemaking.
 If the rule would affect your small business, organization, or governmental jurisdiction and you have questions concerning its provisions or options for compliance, please contact the address listed under ADDRESSES.
 The Coast Guard will not retaliate against small entities that question or complain about this rule or any policy or action of the Coast Guard.